aclai-lab/SoleXplorer.jl/docs/src/index.md

 ```

 **symbolic_analysis()**: extracts the requested information
-- we can specify the type and related parameters for rule extraction
+- we can specify the type and related parameters for rule extraction.
 - we can request standard analysis metrics (accuracy, rms, ...).

 ```julia